Love Island 2023 Latest Odds: Which couple are the favourites to win the winter series?

 Here are the latest odds for top couple in Love Island Winter 2023*.

-* All odds are provided by PaddyPower and are subject to change at any time.
+* All odds are provided by SkyBet and are subject to change at any time.
 Please gamble responsibly.